-The following outlines a structured approach to help determine which method to follow for an assignment or publication:
+Here is a structured approach to help you determine which method to follow for your assignments or publications:

-- 1. Ask the assignment setter: Your first step should always be to check with the academic, manager, or editor who set the assignment to ascertain the required method referencing.
-They will likely have a preferred method and/or specific guidelines. - 2.
-Check organisational preferences: If the assigner has no preference, the next step is to check if your department, school, faculty, or organisation has a preferred method.
-Academic institutions often have guidelines available on their website or in student handbooks. - 3.
+- Ask the assignment setter: Your first step should always be to check with the academic, manager, or editor who set the assignment to determine the required referencing style.
+They will likely have a preferred method or specific guidelines. - Check organisational preferences: If the assigner has no preference, the next step is to check if your department, school, faculty, or organisation has a preferred method.
+Academic institutions often have guidelines available on their websites or in student handbooks. - 3.
 Refer to disciplinary standards: If there is no specific method mandated by your department or organisation, look at what is standard in your field.
-Different disciplines and learned societies will often have a preferred method. - 4.
+Different disciplines and learned societies often have a preferred style. - 4.
 Use a major style guide: If all else fails, default to a major style guide.
-Some of the most widely accepted guides include: - Style Manual (APSC 2021) - Chicago Manual of Style (UChicago 2017)
+Some of the most widely accepted ones include: - Style Manual (APSC 2021) - Chicago Manual of Style (UChicago 2017)